cosmos/cosmos-sdk/PENDING.md

     * [types] [\#2119](https://github.com/cosmos/cosmos-sdk/issues/2119) Parsed error messages and ABCI log errors to make them more human readable.
     * [simulation] Rename TestAndRunTx to Operation [#2153](https://github.com/cosmos/cosmos-sdk/pull/2153)
     * [simulation] Remove log and testing.TB from Operation and Invariants, in favor of using errors \#2282
+    * [simulation] Remove usage of keys and addrs in the types, in favor of simulation.Account \#2384
     * [tools] Removed gocyclo [#2211](https://github.com/cosmos/cosmos-sdk/issues/2211)
     * [baseapp] Remove `SetTxDecoder` in favor of requiring the decoder be set in baseapp initialization. [#1441](https://github.com/cosmos/cosmos-sdk/issues/1441)
     * [baseapp] [\#1921](https://github.com/cosmos/cosmos-sdk/issues/1921) Add minimumFees field to BaseApp.